✦ ROOTLINE

 Before (original site):

-• Contact details buried — no sticky nav CTA
+• Contact buried, no sticky nav CTA

 • No testimonials, no case studies, no social proof

-• Animated emojis undermined professional tone
+• Animated emojis that undermined the professional tone

 After:

-• Sticky "Contact Us" CTA in nav — visible at every scroll position
+• Sticky "Contact Us" CTA in nav, visible at every scroll position

-• One primary CTA per viewport — tested, trust improved
+• One primary CTA per viewport, tested, trust improved

 Warmth without losing credibility.